Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 The Campbells were enjoying the hospitality of the Macdonald clan, staying in their homes, and yet in the early hours of the morning on 13 February 1692, they took them by surprise and initiated an attack.
 It is now a part of Scottish folklore.

 There are plenty of activities to do in this area if you are travelling independently as well.
-If you aren’t up to large hikes, there are several walking tracks that are easy in the vicinity immediately outside the Glencoe Visitor’s Centre.
+If you aren’t up to large hikes, several walking tracks are available in the vicinity immediately outside the Glencoe Visitor’s Centre.

 Where: Glencoe Visitor’s Centre